Skip to Main Content

 • Nitroglycerin to relax and widen blood vessels

-• Drugs that decrease the heart's workload and pain, relieve anxiety or regulate heart rhythm
+• Drugs that decrease the heart's workload, relieve pain and anxiety or regulate heart rhythm

-If medications don't stabilize your condition, your doctor may advise use of a support device that can temporarily take over the job of pumping your blood, restoring proper blood flow and giving your heart time to recover.
-These devices don't require invasive surgery.
-Options include:
+If medications don't stabilize your condition, your doctor may advise using a support device that can temporarily take over the job of pumping your blood, restoring proper blood flow and giving your heart time to recover.
+These devices, which don't require invasive surgery, can include:

-• Intra-aortic balloon pump – A tiny balloon is placed in the aortic artery (the heart's main artery) via a thin, flexible tube called a catheter; the balloon inflates and deflates to move blood coming from your heart.
+• Intra-aortic balloon pump.
+A tiny balloon is placed in the aortic artery, the heart's main artery, via a thin, flexible tube called a catheter that is threaded through the blood vessels from an artery in one of the legs.
+The balloon inflates and deflates to move blood coming from your heart.

-• Extracorporeal membrane oxygenation (ECMO) – An external device is used to pump and oxygenate your blood, allowing your heart and lungs to rest.
+• Extracorporeal membrane oxygenation (ECMO).
+This external device is used to pump your blood and enrich the oxygen in it, allowing your heart and lungs to rest.

-Once doctors have determined the cause of a patient's cardiogenic shock, they may recommend various procedures or devices to address the underlying problem.
+Once doctors have determined the cause of your cardiogenic shock, they may recommend various procedures or devices to address the underlying problem.

 For a coronary artery blockage, treatments include: